antonioSF/html/README.md

 <!-- lowercase is valid -->
 <!doctype html>
 ```
-> **Note**:The DOCTYPE originates from HTML’s SGML lineage and, in previous levels of HTML, was originally used to refer to a Document Type Definition (DTD).
+> **Note**: The DOCTYPE originates from HTML’s SGML lineage and, in previous levels of HTML, was originally used to refer to a Document Type Definition (DTD).
 As HTML5 is no longer formally based upon SGML, the DOCTYPE no longer serves this purpose, and thus no longer needs to refer to a DTD.
 HTML5 defines three modes: quirks mode, limited quirks mode and no quirks mode.
 To ensure the most standards compliant rendering, it is important to ensure no-quirks mode is used.

 ##### References
 > * [W3C - HTML5 Reference](https://dev.w3.org/html5/html-author/)